-Sam Travel Peru is offering you something with a twist of a real difference.
-For the lovers of authenticity and the thirst for ancient living, Sam Travel Peru introduces an irresistible tour to live within the ancient Incan Community of Cayo Chico, which is sandwiched between Cusco and the Pisac Incan Ruins.
+Sam Travel Peru offers you something with a twist of a real difference.
+For the lovers of authenticity and the thirst for ancient living, Sam Travel Peru introduces an irresistible tour to experience life within the ancient Incan Community of Cayo Chico, which is sandwiched between Cusco and the Pisac Incan Ruins.
 It is forty minutes outside of Cusco and 10 minutes away from Pisac.

 We will pick you up from your hotel at 7am, drive you in our private van towards the Sacred Valley of the Incas, taking the direct route to Pisac.
-We stop at Ccochawasi Animal Sanctuary (entrances not included) to see the native animals like Condor, Llama, Alpaca and Puma.
-Then a 10minute drive to the mirador of Taray to experience a classic view of the Urubamba valley with crops dressing the mountains like carpet.
-Finally we arrive at your home stay at Cayo Chico where you can choose your activities from the following for your overnight homestay.
+We stop at Ccochahuasi Animal Sanctuary (entrances not included) to see the native animals like Condor, Llama, Alpaca and Puma.
+Then,a 10minute drive to the mirador of Taray to experience a classic view of the Urubamba valley with crops dressing the mountains like carpet.
+Finally, we arrive at your home stay at Cayo Chico, where you can choose your activities for your overnight homestay.

 Please take a look at our tabs below, then choose the best suited 2 or 3 activities for you:

-You will be picked up from your hotel at 7 or 8 am and transferred to your homestay family, it takes 1:10m.
-On the way, we will stop at the Animal Sanctuary, where you may see some native animal like condor, llamar, bear and much more.
-Once we arrive to the homestay, the family will welcome you with open arms and warmth so that you will feel like they are your own true family.
+You will be picked up from your hotel at 7 or 8 am and transferred to your homestay family.
+On the way, we will stop at the Animal Sanctuary, where you may see some native animal like condor, llama, bear and much more.
+Once, we arrive to the homestay, your family will welcome you with open arms and warmth so that you will feel like they are your own.
 If you don’t feel like a local now, you will when you leave.
-You will have your own room, it’s basic but clean, and if you’re really lucky it might be one of the ones with a perfect birds eye view of the Ancient Pisac Inca Ruins.
+You will have your own room, its basic but clean and if you’re really lucky it might be one of the ones with a perfect birds eye view of the Ancient Pisac Inca Ruins.
 Something you can take your time to explore after your tour of your homestead.

 You will have the option of choosing 2 or 3 activities described in detail under the tabs: